1. Home

 To secure them in place, I made sure the logs were touching the bottom of the basket and then scrunched a good amount of fabric around the base and sides of each log.

-I ended up using 3 birch logs in my basket.
-You may use more depending on the size of your basket.
 Tip: Try and use logs that have interesting shapes to them such as crooked branches or ‘y’ shaped stems.
 This creates a character-rich display full of movement and texture.

 birch logs in a blue scarf for a winter basket display